nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Working-Tree-States.md

 Typically, your Working Tree directory represents a checked-out branch, and any further commits from the Working Tree will be appended to the branch, moving the branch HEAD forward to point to the new commit.

 However, you can also check out the Working Tree to point to a specific commit.
-In this case, the Working Tree will be in a **Detached HEAD** state.
+The Working Tree will be in a **Detached HEAD** state in this case.
 For more information on recovering from a Detached HEAD state, refer to the documentation on [Branching](Branches.md#branches-are-just-pointers-to-commits).